book

 Strategy payoff decomposition and analysis of long call calendar spread

-If the Option is American Option, there is risk of early assignment on the sold contract.
+If the Option is American Option, there is a risk of early assignment on the contract you sell.
 If the buyer exercises the call you sell, you could lose all the debit you received if you don't close the long call and the underlying price drops below the long call strike price.

 Example